miguendes/mnist-api/README.md

 ```

-How to run the app
+How to run the app locally
 ------------

 To run the project locally do: